hotrodwinston/homeserverstack/README.md

   YouTube Dl Material - installed via portainer
     I recently ran into issues with YTDL Material so I am running MeTube alongside it for redundancy.

-OpenHAB for Home Automation
+OpenHAB for Home Automation.

     Some tech geeks will give me issues for not using Home Assistant but I prefer OpenHAB and deploying the docker is easy as you don't have to set up separate docker apps for Z-wave and Zigbee to work like you do with HA.
     It just works.
 Plus I have been using OH since 2018 back when you had to be fluent in YAML to use HA and OpenHAB was all GUI then so I am used to it.

       I have a separate doc in this repo for config tips for my OH setup

-Homarr for a dashboard
+Homarr for a dashboard.